Oudebosch Leopards Gorge

 The Oudebosch Leopards Gorge hike is a day hike in the Kogelberg Nature reserve.
 Departure is from the conservation office close to the Oudebosch cabins, where one picks up a permit at R40 per person.
-The Oudebosch Leopards Gorge hike requires leaving a vehicle at Harold Porter Botanical gardens organizing a lift back to your vehicle at the Oudebosch office at the trail start.
-If you would like to walk to the waterfall once you reach Harold Porter its necessary to pick up a key to the gate from the office at Harold Porter Botanical Gardens.
+Because the hike requires leaving a vehicle at Harold Porter Botanical gardens.
+Then organizing a lift back to your vehicle at the Oudebosch office at the trail start.
+If you would like to walk to the waterfall once you reach Harold Porter its necessary to pick up a key.
+A key to the gate can be collected from the office at Harold Porter Botanical Gardens.
 Harold Porter Botanical Gardens

-It is an easy to moderate 7 km hike ascending through the Oudebosch Afromontane forest, a little pocket of preserved forest that has survived the Fynbos fires for hundreds of years.
+It is an easy to moderate 7 km hike ascending through the Oudebosch Afromontane forest.
+A little pocket of preserved forest that has survived the Fynbos fires for hundreds of years.
 The tall dense forest canopy of Yellowood, Boekenhout, Silky Bark and Rooiels restricts the sunlight reaching the ground.
-This therefore limits the plant growth on the forest floor to evergreen ferns, and geophytes – thus reducing the fuel load which of course increases the forests survival during fires.
+This therefore limits the plant growth on the forest floor to evergreen ferns, and geophytes, thus reducing the fuel load which of course increases the forests survival during fires.
 Fynbos is the dominant vegetation type within the Kogelberg and is a “fire-driven” biome.

-Afromontane forests in the area are limited to small ravines, usually with tannin stained streams and moss covered fallen logs and boulders.
-These ravines are protected from the “Cape of Storms” winds and therefore the possibility of devastating fires.
-The 3 pockets of relic indigenous Afromontane forest in Platbos, Louwsbos & Oudebosch .
+The Afromontane forests in the area are limited to small ravines, usually with tannin stained streams and moss covered fallen logs and boulders.
+The ravines are protected from the “Cape of Storms” winds and therefore the possibility of devastating fires.
+3 pockets of relic indigenous Afromontane forest in Platbos, Louwsbos & Oudebosch .
 These, together with the magnificent Leopards Gorge provide a “snap-shot” of the coastal forests that were prolific along the South African coast before the devastation form serious logging.
 Similar to the Knysna forests, they include yellow wood, stink wood and boekenhout trees.

 The Palmiet River and its associated vegetation is the most pristine in the south-western Cape.
 Wild almond, rooi-els, yellow wood and cape beech are among the trees occurring in the riverine scrub.
 Kogelberg Biosphere Reserve is a UNESCO World Heritage site and now boasts stunning eco cottages that can be hired for overnight trails.